withastro/astro/GOVERNANCE.md

 - You can be nominated by any existing Core Maintainer (L3 or above).
 - Once nominated, there will be a vote by existing Core Maintainers (L3 and above).
 - See [vote rules & requirements](#voting) for info on how the vote works.

+### Staff member

+Staff members are employeed by The Astro Technology Company to contribute to the project.
+Not all staff members are core members, and not all core members are staff members.
+In some senses, core is actually a higher tier of permission than staff.

+Staff members are except from the Open Collective Community awards.

+#### Permissions

+- Access to certain internal discussions and votes
+- A steady paycheck

+#### Responsibilities

+- Being a positive influence on the Astro community
+- Fufilling their responsibilities as a paid contributor.

 ### Steward